srjeyasa/Nonogram/README.md

   <img src = "/images/plain_nonogram.JPG", width = 400>
 </p>

 A game in progress and the finished game board are shown below.
 A selected square is filled with green.
 Users can also 'flag' squares that they think should be left blank by right-clicking on the square.
-These are flagged squares are filled with grey.
+These are filled with grey.

 <p align = "CENTER">
   <img src = "/images/part_filled_nonogram.JPG", width = 400>